Photo Credit: September 2024 Protest in Tel Aviv - Begin Bridge by ליזי שאנן , Wikicommons

 It has been one year since the Hamas attack on the Kibbutzim in Israel and the escalation to a new level of offensive on the Palestinian people.
 October 7th, similar to September 11th, will now likely be marked annually to solemnly remember the deaths and hostages taken in the attack on Israelis.
-But unlike September 11th, I believe that for many around the world, it will also solemnly mark the death and destruction of Palestinians.
+But unlike after September 11th, for many around the world, it will also solemnly mark the death and destruction of many Palestinians.

-This is the continuation of a long conflict, but observers have noted that this past year has seen some new dynamics.
+This is the continuation of a long conflict but observers have pointed out that this time some things are different.

-One very shocking distinction has been the escalation and relentlessness of the Likud party and Benjamin Netanyahu in their policies and actions.
-In their attempt to eliminate the threats to their state (and these are very real threats as October 7, 2023 demonstrates), they are doubling down on their strategy of invasion and control, facilitated through intimidation, fear, and violence.
+One distinction has been Benjamin Netanyahu’s and the Likud Party’s shocking escalation and relentlessness in their policies and actions.
+They have responded to the very real threats to their state with a strategy of brutal elimination, doubling down on their past tactics of invasion, control, violence and intimidation.
 In January 2024, Netanyahu stated at a press conference: “In any future arrangement … Israel needs security control over all territory west of the Jordan River,” he said.
 “This collides with the idea of [Palestinian] sovereignty.
 What can you do?”

-The attention is shifting globally too.
-Angela Davis and Dr. Gabor Maté, in a June 2024 Sounds of Sand podcast, reflected on the Palestinian struggle for freedom and the state of the conflict today.
-They remarked that there is more global awareness and willingness to speak out than there has ever been, something they thought they might never see.
-This awakening is happening among individuals and among nations.
+Angela Davis and Dr. Gabor Maté, on a June 2024 Sounds of Sand podcast, reflected on the decades-long global struggle for Palestinian freedom.
+They remarked that there has been a shift towards more awareness and willingness to speak out, something they thought they might never see.
 While many want her to go further, it is significant that U.S. Vice President and Presidential Candidate Kamala Harris spoke of the devastation of Gaza in her nomination acceptance speech.
 This public signal to Israel is a big change from American administrations of the past who sided with Israel, for the most part, unquestioningly.
-We have also seen conversations within the media about bias and improving their coverage.
+Some parts of the media have openly begun to examine their biases and have improved their coverage.

-I am interpreting these developments as indicators of change in our collective ability to grapple with the complexity of managing conflict and resisting violence and oppression.
-The level of horrific, devastating violence and the blatant disregard for humanity is forcing us, as globalized society, to become more nuanced in our understanding of history, where we are today, and potential solution space going forward.
+I am interpreting these developments as indicators of promising change in our collective ability to grapple with the complexity of managing conflict and resisting violence and oppression.
+The level of horrific, devastating violence and the blatant disregard for humanity is forcing us, as a globalized society, to become more nuanced in our understanding of history, where we are today, and potential solutions going forward.

 There are some important questions that lie ahead.
-Have the American’s learned from their blundering perpetual wars in the Middle East and can they play a more effective role in the support of peace?
+Has the American administration learned from its blundering perpetual wars in the Middle East and can it play a more effective role in the support of peace?
 What is the role of the UN and how does it enforce accountability among nations?
-And as Roméo Dallaire, retired lieutenant-general in the Canadian Armed Forces, has been asking for years, how do we not just stop genocides once they have begun, how do we prevent genocides from happening in the first place?
+How do we not just stop genocides once they have begun, how do we prevent genocides from happening in the first place?
+Roméo Dallaire, retired lieutenant-general in the Canadian Armed Forces, has been asking this question for years.
+It has me paying special attention to reports of how one perceives ‘the Other’ – is it with humanity, or is it sliding into tribalism and dehumanization?

-Personally, as I look ahead, I hope we are maturing in our ability to have conversations about the Israeli-Palestinian conflict with other individuals in our lives.
+Personally, as I look ahead, I hope we are maturing in our ability to have conversations about the Israeli-Palestinian conflict.
 I’ve heard from many people about how difficult it was in this past year, as we felt forced to choose a side, or felt silenced from our lack of understanding.
 I hope we have learned that it is possible to hold a high level of caring for everyone suffering through this conflict.
-I hope we have learned to listen to more voices and different perspectives to get a more sophisticated understanding.
-And I hope we have more people who have awakened to the fragility of human life and the need to reduce ignorance, waste, suffering, and injustice.
+I hope we have learned to listen to more voices and perspectives to get a more sophisticated understanding.
+And I hope that there are more people awakened to the fragility of human life and the need to reduce ignorance, waste, suffering, and injustice.

 Human progress never rolls on wheels of inevitability.
 It comes through the tireless effort and persistent work of men willing to be co-workers with God, and without this hard work, time itself becomes an ally of the forces of social stagnation.